TEIC/website/src/activities/council/meetings/tei-technical-council-teleconference_2026-04-24.md

         * Do we then have multiple abstract models of TEI, and the customizer must decide which to use?

 * What should the P6 abstract model represent?
 Or what is an abstract model?
 	* MH: Semantic components of texts.
    * Not about structural constraints.
    * Maybe it's just a glossary?
-       * But it should be semantically hierarchical:
-       * More abstract to more specific: without dictating where the elements appear.
+   * But it should be semantically hierarchical: more abstract to more specific, without dictating where the elements appear.
    * UHK: It would be nice to have semantic modeling of relationships to help us organize the elements.
 Relationships could be of different kinds:
    		* Specificity: sub- or super-ordinated concepts like in WordNet.
        * Structural relationships could be expressed in a semantic way: paragraph, heading, div related to each other
    * RV: We can model types of relations that aren't just child or parent, could also communicate belonging, positioning.
 Could be expressed as hierarchy or in other ways.
             * "often" , "normally", "frequently" language doesn't necessarily dictate structure but describes prototypical structure/usage/….
    * RV: We define relationships, and we can combine them.
         * Blueprints help you apply a structure.
 Lego analogy.
         * Abstract model of components (e.g. the glossary) that would be a hierarchical concept tree.
         * Concept graph of elements: RV: to avoid XML concepts, these could be considered as “things”, or textual phenomena.
         * Concept graph of types of relationships
         * Containment is one kind of relationship.
-      * JT: This is an ontology we're describing like a w3c web ontology.
+    * JT: This is an ontology we're describing, like a w3c web ontology.
 Ontologizing helps with serializations.
 It's a technical step that would promote interoperability and interchange via a knowledge tree that we create for the TEI.
     * MH: Would be completely serializable as RDF (rather than UML).
         * SB: RDF is an output format, not a data format.
 RV: but it's modeling a graph.
         * SB: So, any of these concepts could have multiple inheritance?
         * MH: We don't know yet.